OWASP/www-staff/procedures/how_get_nonmember_leaders.md

 ## Send a reminder to the non-member leaders

 In Mailchimp, update the audience list with the contents /tmp/non-member-leaders.txt.
 Send them a reminder to join OWASP as a leader.
 You can re-use the previous email.

+## Problems (and Solutions)

+- Some leaders may be members, but their owasp.org email address is not in their Stripe record.
+Add it as owasp_email in metadata.
+- Some leaders may be members, but they used a different email address to pay for it.
+Look up their Copper records, and add the owasp_email to their Stripe record.
+- Some leaders may be members, but they have two Copper records, and these records don't match their Stripe record.
+Merge the Copper records, and add the owasp_email to their Stripe AND Copper records.
+Make sure the end date is accurate across both Copper and Stripe.